Increase 3 times your chances of landing an offer Register ×

 By style, we don't mean what you're wearing, but rather how you behave and "hold yourself" as you deliver your recommendation.
 We could discuss the nuances of personal presentation all day, but here is a convenient table covering most important "dos and don'ts".

-Table listing positive and negative behaviours in providing client recommendations in a case interview
+Positive and negative behaviours in providing client recommendations in a case interview

 Of course, many of these points are just as relevant to the rest of both your case and fit interviews.